jaspector

 A floodplain development permit is required before any floodplain development in mapped special flood hazard areas.
 Septic installation/replacement and well drilling require county/state permitting.
 New driveways or widened driveways in county right-of-way require an engineer permit.
 Large-scale commercial and industrial building siting in unincorporated Adair County is separately regulated by county ordinance.

-Typical processing time is Floodplain ordinance says the administrator acts within a reasonable time; no countywide turnaround table was publicly posted..
+Building permit processing times in unincorporated Adair County, IA typically run Floodplain ordinance says the administrator acts within a reasonable time; no countywide turnaround table was publicly posted..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Adair County, IA.
 The following work is generally exempt: No broad county exemption list for general rural construction was clearly posted in the public sources reviewed..
+When in doubt, confirm with the local building department before starting work.